Bnaya/tree-shaking/README.md

 ## Wait, isn't this just dead code in your app you should delete?

 Nope, because I might have a different entry point, widget.js which does call `b`.
-Also, `a.js` might just as well be an external library, where some apps using do call `b`.
+Also, `a.js` might just as well be an external library, where some apps do call `b`.

 ## Solution?